 Reasons for the high drop rate in Phase II

-From the table above, it can be seen that the drop-out rate in Phase II is high.
-Regarding this part, reasons such as "the drug efficacy confirmed in animal experiments (non-clinical studies) was not reproduced in the human pathological environment (=translational gap)" have been cited for Phase II (a study involving a small number of patients).
-Thus, there are various reasons for drop-outs in each process.
+From the table above, we can see that the drop-out rate in Phase II is high.
+For this stage, reasons cited include "the efficacy observed in animal experiments (non-clinical trials) was not reproduced in the human disease environment (= translational gap)" in Phase II (studies involving a small number of patients).
+In this way, drop-outs can occur in each process due to various factors.

 Causes of drops in each process